 Best Conference Phone: Avaya B100 Series

-A boardroom is often designed more for looks than for acoustics, which can make using a conference phone setup difficult.
+A boardroom is often designed more for looks than for acoustics, which can make using a business conference phone setup difficult.
 That is, if you don't have the right one.
 There are installed systems that will get the job done, but some tabletop conference phones will work, if they have the right features and audio quality.

 Best Conference Phone: Polycom RealPresence Trio